Wendy Elisheva Somerson

 My clients say that I create a strong container to hold them fully in their complexity and depth.

 I live in Seattle where I practice somatic healing with individuals and groups, train leaders in embodiment, hang out with my kitties, organize with Jewish Voice for Peace, make visual art, and write.
+I identify as a queer non-binary disabled anti-Zionist Ahskenazi Jewish healer.

 “Working with Wendy has changed my life.
 They’re on my team to facilitate my journey without judgement or pressure.